 Another aspect applicable here is that of will, of dynamic accomplishment or attainment of the Truth.
 What takes place here in this facet is that this more superior Mind, through the power of thought, influences and shapes the rest of the being, that is the mental, the feeling heart, the life, and the body.
 It operates utilising the tool of knowledge for the accomplishment of purification and for creation through the innate power of knowledge.
 The intention here is for the heart and the life to accept this thought-force and to work with it, so that it could respond positively in order to modify itself in a way that the feelings and actions of the human can become harmonious with this higher wisdom.
-In this way the mind as well as the will and the life impulses vibrate with the emotion of the body in such a way that thinking can even heal the body.
+In this way the mind as well as the will and the life impulses vibrate with the emotion of this higher thought energy.
+The effect of this new mental mode of operation influences the body in such a way that thinking can even heal the body.
 The positive vibrations of the thought impose itself on Mind, Life or Matter.
 In this way its influence charges the whole being with a new and superior consciousness.
-This establishes a foundation for the accomplishment of positive change and the attainment of a superior truth of existence.429
+This establishes a foundation for the accomplishment of positive change and the attainment of a superior truth of existence.